przemek83/ascii-decode/README.md

 | GoogleTest | 1.15.2 | 1.15.2 |

 # Usage
-Application expects on std in strings containing encoded ascii chars in form of 4 digit sequences.
+Application expects on std in strings containing encoded ASCII chars in form of 4 digit sequences.
 Example input:
 ```
 24746211151814964359